OliverEvans96/instant-docs/src/pages/docs/backend.md

 })
 ```

-If a user with this email does not exist, `auth.createToken` will create them for you.
+If a user with this email does not exist, `auth.createToken` will create a user for you.

 {% callout type="note" %}